esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What basic steps are involved in preparing images for machine learning?
+- What are the basic steps involved in preparing images for machine learning?
-- How can I augment my data?
+- How can data be augmented?
-- How should I handle data from different sources or acquired under different conditions?
+- How to handle data from different sources or acquired under different conditions?
-- How can I craft features for machine learning through radiomics or volumetrics?
+- How to create features for machine learning through radiomics or volumetrics?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain basic steps involved in preparing images for machine learning
+- Explain the basic steps involved of preparing images for machine learning
 - Demonstrate data augmentation with affines
-- Explain pitfalls of data augmentation
+- Explain the pitfalls of data augmentation
-- Explain derived features including radiomics and other pipeline derived features
+- Explain derived features, including radiomics and other pipeline-derived features
-- Review techniques for image harmonization at the image and dataset level
+- Review image harmonization techniques at the image and dataset level

 ::::::::::::::::::::::::::::::::::::::::::::::::